CZ-NIC/knot/doc/operation.rst

 (partially in parallel if more :ref:`server_background-workers` are configured).
 **The user shall check the logs for the outcome of each zone's backup attempt.**
-The knotc's ``-b`` parameter might be used if the user desires to wait until the backup work is done.
+The knotc's ``-b`` parameter might be used if the user desires to wait until the backup work is done and a simple result status is printed out.

 ..
 TIP::
    There is a plain ASCII text file in the backup directory,